ola-owo/bf-seizure-detection/README.md

 Here, *N* is the number short-term windows in each long term window and is equal to floor\[*L/S*\].

-The MA line length detector looks for seizures, one long-term window at a time.
+The MA line length detector splits the timeseries into long-term windows and checks them, one at a time, for seizures.
 First, it splits the long-term window into short-term windows and measures the line length of each.
 Next, it calculates the long-term threshold as explained above.
 Then, it looks back at the individual line lengths and marks any clip with a line length greater than the threshold as a potential seizure.

 ## Real-Time Seizure Detection
 Command: `cron.py algo > output_file`

-Example: `cron.py ma_linelength > cron_log.txt`
+Example: `cron.py ma_linelength`

 Live seizure detection can be done using any of the available classifiers, depending the `algo` argument. `pipeline` uses the random forest pipeline/classifier, `linelength` uses the basic line length detector, and `ma_linelength` uses the MA line length detector. `cron.py` will, at a specified time interval, check for new EEG data and search it for possible seizures.
 The output is written to the file `output_file`.

 `cron.py` also automatically maintains daily seizure diaries, displaying each patient's history of human-annotated and auto-detected seizures.

+## Logging
+All of the above scripts will print a lot of information, so it is strongly recommended to save the output to a separate file.
+This is required if you plan to compute metrics on a classifier because the output file is needed by `metrics.py`.
+For example, `nohup lineLength.py My_Patient > cron.txt` will run the line length detector on My_Patient and write the output to `cron.txt`.

 ## Helper Scripts
-`helper-scripts/` contains several small scripts for automating various tasks.
+`helper-scripts/` contains several small scripts for automating various tasks:

 ### lineLengthTest
 Command: `python -m helper-scripts.lineLengthTest ptName [startTime]`

 Example: `python -m helper-scripts.lineLengthTest My_Patient 1000000000000`

+`lineLengthTest` is used to measure line lengths of sequential clips in a timeseries, starting from `startTime`.
+This can help with determining threshold values for the basic LL detector; line lengths of known interical periods can be compared to those of known ictal periods.
+The clip length is equal to `LL_CLIP_LENGTH` (see `settings.py`).

 ### makeKey
 Command: `python -m helper-scripts.makeKey-XX ptName logFile`

 Example: `python -m helper-scripts.makeKey-ll My_Patient My_Patient_log.txt`

+The `makeKey` scripts each take in a classifier's output log and a patient's list of known seizures, and uses them to create a prediction file and a key file.
+These 2 files can then be used by `metrics`. `makeKey-pp` takes in the auto-generated `[Patient]_seizures.txt` file, while `makeKey-ll` and `makeKey-ma` take in the output of their respective `lineLength` scripts.

 ### metrics
 Command: `python -m helper-scripts.metrics keyFile predFile ptName`

 Example: `python -m helper-scripts.metrics My_Patient_key.csv My_Patient_preds.csv My_Patient`

-### plotSz
-Command: `python -m helper-scripts.plotSz ptName clipType`

-Example: `python -m helper-scripts.plotSz My_Patient ictal`
+`metrics.py` takes in key and prediction files, and generates an ROC curve along with precision and recall stats.
+This script can be used to compare the performance of different classifiers on a patient, or to compare the one classifier's performance across different patients.

 ### reannotate
 Command: `python -m helper-scripts.reannotateXX ptName logFile threshold`

 Example: `python -m helper-scripts.reannotateLL My_Patient My_Patient_log.txt 1000`

+`reannotate` is used to redo line length seizure detection for a patient, using a custom threshold. `reannotateLL` is used for the basic line length detector, while `reannotateMA` corresponds to the MA line length detector.

 ### rewriteDiary
 Command: `python -m helper-scripts.rewriteDiary algo`

 Example: `python -m helper-scripts.rewriteDiary pipeline`

+`rewriteDiary` gets all patients' auto-detected seizure annotations from Blackfynn and overwrties the seizure diary database.
+This is useful if switching the real-time seizure detector to a different classifier.
+Note that seizure plots won't be updated until `cron.py` does its daily seizure diary update.

 ## Notes
+<b name="note-1">1.</b> Note that if this installation method is used, **all scripts** must also be run from inside the virtual environment.

-<b name="note-1">1.</b> I recommend using wheels to install the required packages, so that pip installs an optimized, pre-compiled version of numpy instead of building it from source.
-Newer versions of pip do this by default.
+<b name="note-2">2.</b> I recommend using wheels to install the dependencies so that pip installs an optimized, pre-compiled version of numpy instead of building it from source.
+Newer versions of pip (9.0.1 and above) do this by default.
+Otherwise, this can be done by adding the `--use-wheel` option.

-<b name="note-2">2.</b> The classifier was created by Michael Hills for a Kaggle contest and is hosted separately [here](https://github.com/MichaelHills/seizure-detection).
+<b name="note-3">3.</b> The classifier was created by Michael Hills for a [Kaggle contest](https://www.kaggle.com/c/seizure-detection) and is hosted separately [here](https://github.com/MichaelHills/seizure-detection).

-<b name="note-3">3.</b> The moving average line length detector is based on a paper by [Esteller et. al.](#ref-1)
+<b name="note-4">4.</b> The moving average line length detector is based on a paper by [Esteller et. al.](#ref-1)

 ## References
 <b name="ref-1">1.</b> R. Esteller, J. Echauz, T. Tcheng, B. Litt and B. Pless, "Line length: an efficient feature for seizure onset detection," 2001 Conference Proceedings of the 23rd Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 2001, pp. 1707-1710 vol.2.